jeremy-collette/midistar/README.md

 This allows the configuration file to be found, ensures consistency of the working directory, and allows environment variables to be set if required.

-You will have to provide the path to a MIDI file that you'd like to play using the `--midi_file` command line option when using the `./run` command.
-If you would like to set a default, you can do so by setting the `midi_file` parameter in the 'config.cfg' file.
-See the CONFIGURING MIDISTAR section of this README for more information.

 If there is not a midistar release with pre-built binaries for your platform, or you have cloned the midistar repository, you will have to build midistar from scratch before running.
 See the BUILDING section in this README.

-### 3.3 Playing midistar
+### 3.4 Playing midistar
-midistar will load the MIDI file supplied using the `--midi_file` command line argument.
+When you play midistar, you will select a MIDI file to play from the main menu.
 The MIDI notes from this file will be rendered on the game screen in real-time, falling from top to bottom.
-During its fall, each MIDI note will collide with the instrument bar near the bottom of the screen.
-During collision, MIDI notes may be played by activating the corresponding note on the instrument bar.
-The aim of midistar is to play each MIDI note as it collides with the instrument bar, as precisely as possible.
+While falling, each MIDI note will pass through the instrument bar near the bottom of the screen.
+When MIDI notes are passing through the instrument bar, they can be played by activating the corresponding note.
+The aim of midistar is to play each MIDI note as it passes through the instrument bar, as precisely as possible.

 The instrument bar can be activated in two ways.
 The first way is by using the computer keyboard.
 The A-Z, 0-9, and some punctuation keys (dash, equals,